Best flashlight brands from a reviewer’s perspective

 Sofirn

-Sofirn flashlights are mainly available in Chines stores like Banggood, Aliexpress, and eBay, but they also have their own Sofirnstore.
+Sofirn flashlights are mainly available in Chinese stores like Banggood, Aliexpress, and eBay, but they also have their own Sofirnstore.
 This is typical for cheaper brands, and that is not always a bad thing.
 Again, I would research a bit before buying your new Sofirn flashlight because some models have some issues.
-And that’s why you are at the right place, because we reviewed many of them.
+That’s why you are at the right place: because we reviewed many of them.

 Their flashlights use all kinds of battery types, including AAA, AA, and Lithium-ion batteries.
 They also have headlamps and COB work lights.
 Some of their flashlights are highly regarded in the community.